versatile-data-kit-amld/tracking-covid-cases-deaths-example-solved/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Purpose
-The purpose of this scenario is to show how to:
+The purpose of this scenario is to:
-* Build upon what was already covered in scenario 1
+* Build upon what was already covered in scenario 1 and 2
 * Create a data job on the cloud
 * Load extracted data to a configured DB in an incremental fashion
 * Read clean data from a cloud database
 * Present the results in an interactive Streamlit dashboard
 * Schedule data job executions

 ## Background
 ### Tracking Covid Cases and Deaths